Gertrude Rich Award

 • Nominations will be submitted to the IUAA in January and February of each year.

-• Honorees will be selected by a committee consisting of members of the Executive Resource Team and volunteers appointed by the CEO.
+• Honorees will be selected by a committee consisting of members of the Leadership Team appointed by the CAO.

 Recipients